 That feeling doesn't quite stay totally consistent throughout; the brief centerpiece "Permanating" bursts in with a chugging new-wave punk beat before mashing up an almost flower-child-ish disco chorus on top.
 It's an amusing irony that in the most obvious throwback song, the theme is about being present in the moment before experience fades into the past. ("Hold onto the minute / and sing it / and live it / it's always there.")
-It also stands out just as much because its defiant positivity seems at odds with the album's more overarching thoughts of modern-day worry and paranoia.
-The affair is clearly inspired by the always-unpredictable state of the world, but mostly avoids tying itself to time or place, give or take a mention of Facebook.
+The track also stands out just as much because its defiant positivity seems at odds with the album's more overarching thoughts of worry and paranoia.
+The affair is clearly inspired by the always-unpredictable state of the world, but mostly tends to avoid dating itself, give or take a mention of Facebook.

 The passion behind these themes gives the pieces a gut-level immediacy which often tends to get overlooked in Wilson's cerebral songwriting.
 Ninet Tayeb's plaintive vocals pack a powerful punch in the couple spots she appears, and using Mark Feltham's harmonica as an electrified solo instrument is particularly inspired.
 To the Bone ends up as the most catchy-yet-heavy work he's made under his own name (and perhaps ever, comparable only to his early-noughties albums with Porcupine Tree).